Rivington Pike: Beacon

-The prominent summit of Rivington Pike was the site of one of a series of beacons spanning England as an early warning system.
+The prominent summit of Rivington Pike hill has a mound with a circular trench, this was the site of one of a series of beacons spanning England as an early warning system.
 The beacon system was put in place by Ranulph de Blundeville, 4th Earl of Chester around 1139, following a Scottish raid in 1138, when a small Lancashire army was defeated near Clitheroe by a much larger Scottish force.
 The beacon here was one of the famous examples used in Elizabethan England to warn of the approaching Spanish Armada, lit on 19 July 1588.
 There are records of a petition for reimbursement of a watching beacon in 1640.
 The stones from the beacon firepit were used to create a base for the Pike Tower in 1733.

-20th Century and Later
+20th century and later

-Beacons were lit near to the tower for the coronation of King George V in 1910, to celebrate peace after the Great War in 1919 and in 1977 and 2012 to celebrate the Silver and Diamond Jubilees of Queen Elizabeth II and in 2016 for the Queen's 90th birthday.
-An artificial beacon was lit with projection of the Flag of the United Kingdom onto the Pike Tower, in celebration the Platinum Jubilee of Elizabeth II in 2022.
+Beacons were lit near to the tower for the coronation of King George V in 1911, to celebrate peace after the Great War in 1919, in 1977 and 2012 to celebrate the Silver and Diamond Jubilees of Queen Elizabeth II, and in 2016 for the Queen's 90th birthday.
+An artificial beacon was lit with projection of the Flag of the United Kingdom onto the Pike Tower, in celebration for the Platinum Jubilee of Elizabeth II in 2022.

 Tower

-The Pike Tower is a Grade II* listed building on the summit.
-Built by John Andrews of Rivington Hall in 1733 on the site of an ancient beacon using its stone for the foundations.
-It was built as a hunting lodge.
+The Pike Tower is a Grade II* listed building lower down the Pike hill than the summit, high enough to be prominent from most directions.
+Built by John Andrews of Rivington Hall in 1733.
+The Pike hill was the site of an ancient beacon; the tower's foundation is made from stone found there and was built as a hunting lodge.
 Square in plan with sides 16 ft in length and 20 ft high, it was built with a wooden roof, three windows and a door all of which are now blocked up.
+The foundations have become exposed over centuries due to erosion.